jossi30/Awesome-Book1/README.md

 ### Run tests

 - Check whether your fav book added
-- Check your mood swings works 🧑‍🏫😁 according to my project
+- Check your mood swings works 🧑‍🏫😁 according to our project

 ### Deployment